 My recent business strategies

 Ever since we moved to Canada, I have started being more business-oriented.
 I monetized my blog the moment I came here, started my digital marketing business and initiated cat-sitting service.
-I have attended a lot of seminars, met influential people and learned a lot about passive income and the idea of not putting all your eggs in one basket.
+I have attended a lot of seminars, met influential people, listened to podcasts, read a lot of business books and learned a lot about passive income and the idea of not putting all your eggs in one basket.
 I have now learned the art of diversifying your income streams in the hope for a better tomorrow IA.

 Recently, as part of my business expansion, I decided to explore Airbnb as our guest room was vacant.

 What is Airbnb

 Airbnb, Inc. is a privately held global company headquartered in San Francisco that operates an online marketplace and hospitality service which is accessible via its websites and mobile apps.
 Members can use the service to arrange or offer lodging, primarily homestays, or tourism experiences.

 Its a win-win situation for those who need a place to stay and those who have extra vacant rooms in their house.

 Airbnb is different from a typical B&B (Bed & Breakfast) as the host is typically not responsible to make breakfast (unless its included) which is definitely a plus!
 The guests can use the kitchen and utensils to make their own meals.